Skip to main content

 2. Restart Lightning Review.

-To utilize the input assistance function
+To utilize the input assistance feature

-You can download the .NET 6 SDK installer from the following link: "Microsoft site"(https://dotnet.microsoft.com/ja-jp/download/dotnet/6.0)"
+The .NET 6 SDK installer can be downloaded from the following link: "Microsoft site"

 How to use

-Here is how to use the script editor.
+Here's how to use the script editor.

 The following screen will be displayed.